The Library of Letters

 The Spanish Department

-The Library of the Faculty of Letters was founded in 1949 by merging 8 libraries that had been part of the faculty departments and seminars.
-The majority of the publications (out of a total of 37950 volumes) represented donations made by professors Gh.
-Bogdan - Duica, N. Drăgan, Ion Breazu, Sextil Puşcariu, St. Bezdechi, N. Bogrea.
+The Library of Letters was established in 1949 by merging eight existing libraries attached to the faculty's departments and seminars.
+Most of the publications (out of 37,950 volumes) were donations from professors Gh.
+Bogdan-Duică, N. Drăganu, Ion Breazu, Sextil Pușcariu, Șt.
+Bezdechi, N. Bogrea.

-In 1954, the Library of the Faculty of Letters merged with the libraries of the Faculty of History and of the Faculty of Pedagogy.
+In 1954, the Library of Letters merged with that of the Faculty of History and that of Pedagogy.

-In 1959, when the Babeş University merged with the Bolyai University, the library was greatly impacted.
-The philological collections were divided from the adjoined departments in 1954 (history and pedagogy) and they were moved to the building on Horea Street no. 31, where they can still be found today.
-The 7 departments are spread across 4 floors:
+In 1959, when the "Babeș" University merged with the "Bolyai" University, the life of the library was strongly influenced.
+The philology collections were separated from the departments that had been merged in 1954 (history and pedagogy) and moved to the faculty building at 31 Horea Street, where they are still located today.
+The seven departments are spread over four floors:

-• Second floor: The French, Italian, Classical Philology (Greek and Latin) Departments; The Reference Room
+• second floor: French, Italian, classical philology (Greek and Latin) department; reference room;

-After 1990, a new stage began which proved to be beneficial in the evolution of the faculty library.
-The number of readers and the number of volumes increased as a result of the establishment of a new department.
-The collection of publications was enriched though exchange and though numerous donations from across Romania and from abroad.
+After 1990, a new - obviously beneficial - stage began in the evolution of the faculty library.
+The number of readers and that of volumes consulted increased significantly, as a result of the establishment of new departments.
+The publication fund was enriched through exchange and numerous donations from the country and abroad.

 Collections: